lupus-magnus/iboox/README.md

 #### 🔥 The Extra Mile:

-- [ ] Implementation of unit tests for each endpoint.
 - [x] Create a meaningful API documentation in Swagger.
 - [x] Design and develop a frontend for the homepage.
 - [x] Design and develop email marketing for confirming book requests.